Steroids, Antivirals and Antibiotics

 Relevant to: Lyme disease.

-Patients should discuss the side effects of medications with their GP and ensure they read the medicine information leaflet.
+Patients should discuss the side effects of medications with their prescribing clinician and ensure they read the medicine information leaflet.